Home > Services > e-Invoice System in 2024

-Ever since e-invoicing was first introduced in 2020, businesses, large and small, have had lots of questions and doubts about the topic.
-Although the government has made a deliberate effort to implement e-invoicing in phases, initially to businesses with a turnover of more than 500 Crore and now to more than 5 Crore turnovers, the whats and hows of e-invoicing are still unclear to some of you.
-To help such businesses struggling to understand some or all the aspects of e invoicing, here is a comprehensive guide that takes you through the intricacies of e-invoicing, its significance, the phased implementation, and its important role in the Goods and Services Tax (GST) regime.
+Ever since the GST e invoice system was first introduced in 2020, businesses – large, medium and small, have had many questions and doubts about the topic.
+Although the government has made a deliberate effort to implement the e invoice system in phases, initially to businesses with a turnover of more than 500 Crore and now to more than 5 Crore turnovers, the whats and hows of the e invoice system are still unclear to some of you.
+To help such businesses struggling to understand some or all the aspects of GST e invoice, here is a comprehensive guide that takes you through the intricacies of e invoice system, its significance, the phased implementation, and its important role in the Goods and Services Tax (GST) regime.

 🔔 Latest e Invoicing Notifications

-• Latest eInvoice Notification No:10/2023: e-Invoicing made mandatory for businesses with aggregate annual turnover (AATO) between Rs.5 Crore and Rs.10 Crore from 1st August 2023.
+• Latest eInvoice Notification No:10/2023: e invoices are mandatory for businesses with aggregate annual turnover (AATO) between Rs.5 Crore and Rs.10 Crore from 1st August 2023.

-Click here to know the latest notifications on e-Invoicing made by the GST council.
+Click here for the latest notifications on e invoicing by the GST Council.

 e invoice at a glance

-As per Rule 48(4) of the CGST Act, all the registered and eligible suppliers for e-invoicing are required to generate e-invoices before sharing them with the buyers.
+As per Rule 48(4) of the CGST Act, all the registered and eligible suppliers for e-invoicing are required to generate GST e invoices before sharing them with the buyers.
 Any invoice generated without a valid IRN shall not be considered as an invoice.

-e-Invoicing was introduced under GST with the approval of the GST Council during its 37th meeting in September 2019. e-Invoicing has been implemented in phases and was made mandatory for reporting business-to-business (B2B) invoices and export invoices.
+The e-invoice system was introduced under GST with the approval of the GST Council during its 37th meeting in September 2019. e-Invoicing was implemented in phases and e invoices are mandatory for reporting business-to-business (B2B) invoices and export invoices.

-e-Invoicing Applicability: For Which Businesses e Invoicing is Mandatory
+e-Invoicing Applicability: For Which Businesses GST e Invoices are Mandatory

 As per GST Notification No.13/2020, a company’s Annual Aggregate Turnover (AATO) decides e-invoicing applicability.
 The implementation of e-invoicing has been taking place in a phased manner, with Phase-1 calling the businesses with an AATO of over 500 Crores.
 The threshold has been lowered in each phase, with the latest phase (Phase-6) encompassing businesses with a turnover of more than 5 Crores.
 The upcoming phase is yet to be announced and is expected to include businesses with an AATO of more than 1 Crore.

-e-Invoicing thus becomes mandatory for registered individuals or businesses if their aggregate turnover, as determined by their PAN, exceeds the specified limit in any financial year from 2017-18 onwards.
-Once a company initiates the generation of e-invoices, it must continue the same, irrespective of whether its turnover falls below the threshold limit.
+e Invoices thus become mandatory for registered individuals or businesses if their aggregate turnover, as determined by their PAN, exceeds the specified limit in any financial year from 2017-18 onwards.
+Once a company initiates the generation of GST e invoices, it must continue the same, irrespective of whether its turnover falls below the threshold limit.

 Phase Month/Year of Announcement e Invoice Turnover Limit Applicable From Objective